 Over-provisioning of resources causes performance issues and results in server downtime.
 Hence, as the size of the data set is increasing, scalability of resources should also be considered.
 Therefore, while performing a backup, it is important that compute and storage capacity should be decoupled.
 One way to separate them is through investment in storage infrastructure that can scale storage and compute separately.

 Hybrid Cloud Storage

 Many enterprises running short of archive storage infrastructure or wishing to move older data to the cloud opt for hybrid cloud storage.
 Other users, lacking computational resources, may need to move entire data sets for computing.
 Data synchronization presents a major challenge here, as data, dark data, and metadata all need to be in sync.

 Automated Snapshots as an Effective Backup Mechanism

 A “snapshot” refers to the state of data frozen in a particular moment, and is an efficient backup technique with minimal incremental data.
 Typically recovery through automated snapshots raises a lot of questions regarding data consistency and requires a lot of manual testing and verification.
-Cloud Protection Manager is a backup and disaster recovery solution that automates the tedious and manual process of recovering snapshots so data recovery time is reduced to being virtually instantaneous.
+N2WS Backup & Recovery is a backup and disaster recovery solution that automates the tedious and manual process of recovering snapshots so data recovery time is reduced to being virtually instantaneous.
 CPM allows you to backup as frequent as you need and save snapshots as long as you need.
 Snapshots may incur significant storage overhead, as big data systems are incremental in nature.
 Vital Points for Backup and Recovery

 - Commodity hardware is reliable, and scales seamlessly while remaining cost efficient.